KILTprotocol/docs/docs/develop/01_sdk/03_chain_setup/01_standalone_setup.md

 Congratulations!
 You are running your own KILT blockchain. 🎉

-The blockchain exposes a websocket endpoint on port `9944` and an RPC endpoint on port `9933`.
+The blockchain exposes a WebSocket endpoint on port `9944` and an RPC endpoint on port `9933`.
 You can test that by calling an RPC endpoint using curl.

 ```bash